Warbreaker

 Warbreaker is a fantasy novel written by American author Brandon Sanderson.
 It was published on June 9, 2009 by Tor Books.

 Sanderson released several rewrites of Warbreaker under a Creative Commons license (CC BY-NC-ND 3.0 US), one chapter at a time.
 The entire novel, including older drafts, is available in digital format from Sanderson's website.
 Warbreaker has been well received by reviewers.

+Warbreaker's latest published version is 2019's "10th Anniversary Dragonsteel's Leatherbound" edition which has many changes compared to previous editions.
+Additionally, there is an unpublished edition with minor changes added to the 2019's edition.